(“Questions From Israel’s Exodus” series: post #9)

 - Plague #2: God drove frogs up from the Nile river and the frogs covered the entire land of Egypt.
 Again Pharaoh’s wise men/sorcerers/magicians were able to match this miracle to some degree.
 Also, in the midst of this plague, Pharaoh agreed to let the Israelites go and have their time of sacrificing if Moses would pray to God and get Him to take away the frogs.
 Moses did so, but once the frogs were dead and disposed of Pharaoh reneged on the deal.
 (Exodus 8:1-15)

 - Plague #3: God caused the dust of the land to become lice that afflicted not only the Egyptians but also their livestock.
-Pharaoh’s wise men/sorcerers/magicians attempted to duplicate this miracle but were unable to do so.
+Pharaoh’s wise men/sorcerers/magicians attempted to duplicate this miracle but were unable to do it.
 (Exodus 8:16-19)

 - Plague #4: God sent thick swarms of flies to inundate the entire land of Egypt except for the region of Goshen where the Israelites lived.
 In the midst of this plague, Pharaoh offered to let the Israelites have their time of sacrificing if they would agree to remain in Egypt to do it.
 Moses refused the offer, and so Pharaoh agreed to let the Israelites go three days into the desert to do the sacrificing if Moses would get God to take away the flies.
-Again, though, once Moses had done so, Pharaoh reneged on the deal.
+Again, though, once Moses had done so Pharaoh reneged on the deal.
 (Exodus 8:20-32)

 - Plague #5: God struck Egypt’s livestock with a severe pestilence that caused each animal to die.
 The only animals that weren’t struck with the pestilence were the Israelites’ animals.
 (Exodus 9:1-7)